Looking For An Internship?

 (Three semesters before you want to begin your internship)

-- Talk with your academic adviser and a career services counselor to find out what internship resources are available to you on campus.
+- Talk with your academic adviser and a career development professional to find out what internship resources are available to you on campus.

 - Write your resume and cover letter.

 - Decide what you would like from your internship.
 Responsibilities?
 Compensation?
 Experience?